workshopda/sbtet-results/Readme.md

 ```

 #### Other Linux Distributions
-Refer to your distribution’s package manager or download the appropriate package from the official website above.
+Consult your distribution’s package manager or download the appropriate package from the official website.

-### Dependency Installation
+### Python Dependencies
-Install the required Python packages using pip:
+Install required Python packages using pip:
 ```bash
 pip install -r requirements.txt
 ```